Doctorate in Education (EdD)

 1. Complete the online application and submit. (* = Required fields)

-Summer residency cohort June 2014.
-Application deadline is April 30, 2014.
+Application deadline for spring is November 30, 2014.
 Notification of admission is sent after a review of the application and supporting materials.
 Please contact Jackie.Glasgow@sckans.edu with your questions about application process and getting started in the program.

 2. Transcripts for Southwestern College graduates are on file.
 All other students should arrange for submission of official transcripts of all prior college/university coursework.
 Applicants must hold a recognized baccalaureate degree with a grade point average of 3.0 or higher (on a 4.0 scale).